 The Colorado River brings RVers and water recreationists to Parker, Arizona year-round.
 During the hottest weather, visitors can wait for the desert to cool by spending their time soaking in the water or cruising the river on a boat, creating a natural air conditioning effect.
-When the sun sets, dock your water equipment and watch the sunset from the comforts of your RV.
+When the sun sets, dock your water equipment and watch the view from the comforts of your RV.

-Buckskin Mountain State Park sits along an area called the Parker strip.
+Buckskin Mountain State Park sits along an area called the Parker Strip.
 This 18-mile section of the Colorado River stretches between the Parker Dam and the Headgate Dam.
 The scenery along the river is spectacular, and visitors can stop at any of the viewpoints to witness the ever-changing sunrises and sunsets along the mountainous backdrop.

 This area of the state is a popular destination for snowbirds or guests who leave their winter homes to escape the cold.
-Peak season is during the coldest months in other areas of the country because the desert climate is warm and less volatile.
+The peak season is during the coldest months in other areas of the country because the desert climate is warm and less volatile.
 Lake Havasu City, less than 27 miles away, is also a popular destination during the winter months because of its 300 days of sunshine, and endless recreational activities.
 Visitors to both areas will have sun and warmth, but visitors to Parker will have a more peaceful, and less touristy waterfront vacation.

-If you are bringing your boats or trailered water equipment, be aware that there is no parking at the boat ramp, and the day-use area only offers limited parking.
-Campers who have boats and trailed equipment can park their trailers back at the campsite after launching into the water.
+Buckskin Mountain State Park has a day-use fee that is payable upon entering the park.
+If you are bringing your boats or trailered water toys, be aware that parking is not allowed at the boat ramp, and the day-use area only offers limited parking.
+Campers who have boats and trailered equipment can park their trailers back at the campsite after launching into the water.

 Watersports such as boating and paddleboarding are what brings people to the Colorado River year-round.
-Whether you own a boat, jet ski, kayak, or stand up paddleboard, you can find something to do on the river.
+Whether you own a boat, jet ski, kayak, or stand-up paddleboard, you can find something to do on the river.
 To access the river, use the two-lane launch ramp near the northeastern area of the park.
 Because the Colorado River straddles both Arizona and the California state line, boaters need to be aware of the boating regulations for both states, since the river is considered an area of shared jurisdiction.
 Visit Arizona Game and Fish or the California State Parks Division of Boating and Waterways websites for more information on boating the Colorado River.